rivie13/godot-ai-autonomous-agent/README.md

 # AI Autonomous Agent (for Godot 4.5+)

 **AI Autonomous Agent** is a powerful plugin that embeds an autonomous coding agent directly into the Godot Editor.
-Unlike simple chat wrappers, this agent has **agency**: it can read your project files, write code, list directories, and even check for syntax errors autonomously to complete complex tasks.
+Unlike simple chat wrappers, this agent has **agency**: it can read your project files, write code, list directories, and even check for syntax errors in your logs autonomously to complete complex tasks.

 ## Features